triton-inference-server/server/docs/build.rst

 Building
 ========

-The TensorRT Inference Server, the client libraries and examples, and custom backends can each be built using either Docker or CMake.
+The Triton Inference Server, the client libraries and examples, and custom backends can each be built using either Docker or CMake.
 The procedure for each is different and is detailed in the corresponding sections below.